-“I have tried to get from my Great Father what is right and just,” exclaimed Red Cloud to government officials at the conclusion of his first trip to the East in 1870.
-Two years earlier, the celebrated Lakota Sioux leader had forced U.S. authorities to abandon a series of newly constructed forts meant to protect settlers moving across traditional Native lands.
+“I have tried to get from my Great Father what is right and just,” exclaimed Red Cloud, Maȟpíya Lúta in Lakota, to government officials at the conclusion of his first trip to the East in 1870.
+Two years earlier, the celebrated Oglala Lakota (Sioux) leader had forced U.S. authorities to abandon a series of newly constructed forts meant to protect settlers moving across Native lands.
 His successful assaults on the forts compelled the U.S. government to sign the 1868 Fort Laramie Treaty guaranteeing the Lakota control of the Black Hills and much of South Dakota and Montana.

 Creative Writing Activity

 Using the portrait as a visual prompt, write a story about Red Cloud’s visit to Washington, D.C., from the perspective of Red Cloud himself.
 Then write a story using the same events and details, but tell it from the point of view of a U.S. government official or the photographer Charles M. Bell.
 Finally, use the same details and events to write a newspaper article describing Red Cloud’s visit.

 - Describe the expression of Red Cloud’s face.
 What might he have been thinking or feeling when this photograph was taken?

 - The photographer, Charles M. Bell, seated Red Cloud in front of a painted background and a fake rock.
 What effect do you think Bell was trying to create with this setting?
 How would your impression of Red Cloud be different if he was sitting in a real outdoor setting?
 How would you view him differently if he were posed in an indoor setting?
 How would it change what you think of him if he were standing instead of sitting?